Cart tugging across “the Empty Quarter”

 Another perspective of the event

-Al Bukhari (810-870 CE), whose compilation of sayings and deeds of the Prophet Mohammad is highly regarded by Sunnis, gives a slightly different account: The commencement of the divine inspiration to the Messenger of God was in the form of good dreams which came true like bright day light, and then the love of seclusion was bestowed on him.
+Imam Muhammad Al Bukhari (810-870 CE), whose compilation of sayings and deeds of the Prophet Mohammad is highly regarded by Sunni Muslims, gives a slightly different account: The commencement of the divine inspiration to the Messenger of God was in the form of “good dreams which came true like bright day light.”
+It is then said that the prophet was endowed with a love of seclusion.

-He used to go in seclusion in the Cave of Hira’ where he used to worship [God alone] continuously for many days before he would desire to see his family.
-He used to take with him a provision of food for the stay and then come back to [his wife] Khadija to take food for another stay, until suddenly the truth descended upon him while he was in the Cave of Hira’.
-The angel came to him and asked him to read.
+He would go to the Cave of Hira where he would worship God alone–continuously for many days before he would desire to see his family.
+He used to take with him a provision of food for the stay and then come back to his wife Khadija to take food for another stay, until suddenly the Truth descended upon him while he was in the Cave of Hira.

-In his interpretation of verse 96.1 in his renowned exegetical work, Al Qurtubi (died 1272 CE) adds another two opinions one of which claims that chapter 1, known as Al Fatiha was the first to be revealed, and the other claims it was verse 6.151.
-The majority of scholars, however, believe that the verses of chapter 96 were first revealed.
+In Al Bukhari’s renowned exegetical work, Al Qurtubi he adds another two opinions–one of which claims that chapter 1, known as Al Fatiha, was the first to be revealed, and the other claims it was verse 6.151.

 Prophet Mohammad’s mountain retreat

-Despite the conflicting accounts and the impossibility of finding out the exact details of the first revelation of the Qur’an, Muslim scholars and historians have not disputed the fact that the Prophet used to retreat to the Mountain of Light for worship, and the overwhelming majority agree that it was during one of those seclusions that the first verses of the Qur’an were revealed.
+Despite the conflicting accounts and the impossibility of finding out the exact details of the first revelation of the Qur’an, Muslim scholars and historians have not disputed the fact that the Prophet used to retreat to the Cave of Hira near the summit of the Mountain of Light for worship, and the overwhelming majority agree that it was during one of those seclusions that the first verses of the Qur’an were revealed.

 The books of Prophetic sayings also mention at least two instances after the revelation of the Qur’an in which the Prophet “climbed up to Hira.”
-In one instance he was with a group of his companions when the mountain shook, and in another he was alone when he recited the Qur’an “to a group of jinn on that mountain.”
+In one instance he was with a group of his companions when the mountain shook.

-Contemporary Muslim singer Sami Yusef echoes our thoughts about the Cave of Hira and the first revelations of the Qur’an which began there.
+Below, contemporary Muslim singer Sami Yusuf echoes our thoughts about the Cave of Hira and the first revelations of the Qur’an which began there.
 Take a few minutes to listen to Yusuf’s inspiring song and be encouraged!